Expo 2030 Guidebook Download Now

 Impact: Structured and fair contract termination.

 Employers are now required to settle wage-related disputes within 15 days of formal notification.
+This includes payment of all his entitlements as stipulated by the law.
 New enforcement tools allow MHRSD to impose fines or restrict business services in the event of non-compliance.

 Impact: Stronger enforcement mechanisms and faster employee recourse.

-How Employers Can Prepare for the New Labour Landscape
+How Employers Can Prepare for the New Labour Updates

 To ensure alignment with the 2025 Labour Law updates and avoid compliance risks, employers should: